'I told PSG in July I wanted to leave' - Mbappe admits he sought summer exit amid Real Madrid interest

 Mbappe: I told PSG in July I wanted to leave

-Kylian Mbappe has admitted that he told Paris Saint-Germain he wanted to leave in July amid reported interest from Real Madrid.
+Kylian Mbappe has confirmed that he told Paris Saint-Germain he wanted to leave in July amid reported interest from Real Madrid.

-Mbappe's future was the subject of much speculation over the summer as he emerged as a primary target for Real, who submitted multiple bids for his services.
+Mbappe's future was the subject of much speculation over the summer as he emerged as a primary target for Madrid, who submitted multiple bids for his services.

 The Spanish giants' final offer reportedly came in at over €220 million (£188m/$255m), but PSG refused to sanction the striker's departure, despite the fact he continued to stall on signing a new contract at Parc des Princes.